-The basic points regarding the Gates divorce include the following:
+Here are the basic points regarding the Gates divorce:

-- To date, the couple has divided their marital assets according to a separation agreement, which is a private document that delineates the division of marital assets.
-(Wondering how to protect assets in a divorce?
-Click here to learn more)
+To date, the couple has divided their marital assets according to a separation agreement, which is a private document that delineates the division of marital assets.
+(Learn more about separation agreements in Texas.)

 Crunching the Numbers